Jessica-hub/shuaiang-rong.github.io/_pages/about.md

 Hi!
 I’m **Shuaiang Rong**, a Ph.D. candidate in the Department of Electrical and Computer Engineering at the [University of Illinois Chicago](https://ece.uic.edu/).

 My work focuses on developing artificial intelligence for power systems, environmental hazard prediction and sustainability.
-I design and implement advanced deep learning methods that integrate computer vision, remote sensing, and signal processing, with applications in **wildfire spread forecasting, vegetation management for power systems, renewable energy integration, and air-leak detection**.
+I design and implement advanced deep learning methods that integrate computer vision, remote sensing, and signal processing, with applications in **vegetation management for power line monitoring, renewable energy integration (PV/wind), wildfire/flood spread forecasting, and IR-based window air-leak detection**.
 I am passionate about building models that are both accurate and efficient, enabling deployment in real-world systems where resilience and sustainability are critical.

 ---

 ## My work and research

-My research lies at the intersection of power systems, renewable energy, and artificial intelligence, combining methods from power electronics, optimization, signal processing, and deep learning.
+My research lies at the intersection of power systems, renewable energy, and artificial intelligence, combining methods from power electronics, control, optimization, signal processing, and deep learning.

 I am broadly interested in developing multidisciplinary approaches that integrate traditional power engineering, signal processing with cutting-edge deep learning to address real-world challenges in grid resilience, renewable integration, and environmental hazard monitoring.

 Some of my previous work has explored:
-- Inverter-based resources and grid protection in weak distribution/subtransmission systems, including modeling, simulation, and fault analysis.
+- Inverter-based resources control and protection in weak distribution/subtransmission systems, including modeling, simulation, and fault analysis.
 - Machine learning techniques for renewable energy integration and system stability.
 - AI-driven applications such as wildfire/flood spread forecasting, vegetation management around power lines, and infrared-based air-leak detection.
 - Deep learning and computer vision frameworks for remote sensing, environmental monitoring, and adversarially robust model design.